ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/01_global_stability_analysis/processed_outputs/README.md

 # Processed Outputs

 This directory contains processed output files for the `04_AlphaFold_CAF` global stability analysis workflow.

+The folder label `04_AlphaFold_CAF` corresponds to the **custom AlphaFold-derived KDM5C receptor setup** used in the manuscript.
+This receptor setup is referred to as **CAF**.

 ## Current contents